bzminer/bzminer/README.md

   --lhr_stability INT ...
 Set the LHR Unlock Stability value for each device.
 Lower is more stable, higher is less stable and higher hashrate.
 Default is 100.
   --lhr_exception_reboot      Reboot the pc when an LHR exception happens on a device (device hard reset currently requires pc reboot).
   --throttle INT ...
 Throttle mining (array of devices, or just one value to set all to same). default is 0.
+  --mem_on_demand INT ...
+An array of devices that should allocate memory (luts, dags) only when they are needed, then releasing that memory after they are no longer needed.
+Useful for cards that cannot hold two algos memory allocations at the same time such as nexa + zil on 8gb cards.
+Default is 0
   -g INT                      Ramp up miner rather than start at full speed.
   -b INT                      Cooldown period.
 0 = disabled.
 Higher value means longer time between cooldown periods. default is 0
   --repair_dag INT            Validate and repair DAG.
 Default is 1 --nc INT                    Do not save to the config file (but still read from it).
+  --show_pending              Do not start watchdog service.
   --update_frequency_ms INT   Output frequency in milliseconds.
 0 = disabled.
 Default is 15000.
   --update_frequency_shares INT
                               Output frequency based on new shares found.
 0 = disabled.
 Does not replace update_frequency_ms, works in parallel. set update_frequency_ms to 0 if you only want to use update_frequency_shares.
 Default is 0.